stiang/EmacsifySublimeText/README.md

 something you should be aware of.

 ## Contribute
+The source files for the package is in the "package-source" directory.
 Please fork and add pull requests if you would like to improve this package.

 ## Author
 Stian Grytøyr (stian at grytoyr dot net)